 Marriage and forgiveness go hand in hand.
-They say that marriage is often a series of compromise between two people, and that’s very true.
+They say that marriage is often a series of compromises between two people, and that’s very true.
 You are more than likely to find yourself at a point where you have to think about how to forgive your partner.

 Forgiveness in marriage is a process wherein you work through your feelings and willingly decide to forgive your spouse for their transgressions.
-Forgiveness in marriage means that you let go of any retribution that you felt because of your spouses actions and learn to move on.
+Forgiveness in marriage means that you let go of any retribution that you felt because of your spouse’s actions and learn to move on.

-Importance of forgiveness in marriage should never be undermined.
+The importance of forgiveness in marriage should never be undermined.
 True forgiveness in marriage is very essential to attain romantic satisfaction.
 Learning to forgive and let go can help you heal the wounds inflicted by your partner.

 Here are some tips to help you to learn how to forgive and let go: